KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 │   │   ├── settings.yaml           // Configuration for test data and compiling
 │   │   └── stdout.golden.yaml      // Expected Spec YAML, which can be updated using make
 │   ├── kcl.yaml                    // Multi-file compilation configuration for current stack
-│   ├── main.k                      // Config codes for App Dev in current stack
+│   ├── main.k                      // Config codes for Developer in current stack
-│   ├── platform.k                  // Config codes for Platform Dev in current stack
+│   ├── platform.k                  // Config codes for Platform in current stack
 │   └── stack.yaml                  // Meta information of current stack
 └── project.yaml                    // Meta information of current project